The Convention on the Rights of the Child

 Article 15 – Children have the right to freedom of association.

-Article 16 – Children have the right to their privacy.
+Article 16 – Children have the right to privacy.

-Article 19 – Governments should ensure children are protected from violence and neglect.
+Article 19 – Governments should ensure children are protected from all forms of physical and mental violence, injury or abuse, neglect and exploitation.

 Article 20 – Children who cannot be cared for by their own parents should be looked after by people who respect their religion, culture and language.